bhnybrohn/bhnybrohn/README.md

 ### Hi there 👋, I'm Tolu Smith 😌
 ![](https://res.cloudinary.com/xenerr/image/upload/v1647439605/template_aomqwl.png)

-I'm an engineer with strong analytical skills and proficiency in mathematics, looking to advance a promising career in the position of software developer at technological companies and involved in things greater than oneself. not a business or commercial student but I think am a good business guy who always tries to make each product I build marketable.  loves nice design, In as much as I love good design am an advocate of good coding practice.
+a software developer more vested in backend development with strong analytical skills and proficiency in mathematics, looking to advance a promising career in the position of software developer at technological companies and involved in things greater than oneself. not a business or commercial student but I think am a good business guy who always tries to make each product I build marketable.  loves nice design, In as much as I love good design am an advocate of good coding practice.
 I write clean, well-structured code that is readable, maintainable, scale-able, and friendly.

 Oh, about journey, i am mostly self-taught and as a person who is always determined about getting better in whatever he does.
 I have always tried to improve myself over the years by learning new technologies and also trying to be better at the previously existing ones.

-- 🔭 I’m currently working on talos africa
-- 🌱 I’m currently learning Rust and Solidity
+- 🌱 I’m currently learning Rust and improving my algorithms skills
-- 💬 Ask me about web3
+- 💬 Ask me about web3 😊
 - 📫 How to reach me: smyxbrone@gmail.com